-Dissident: 'Iranian women are furious' over headscarf death
+Dissident: 'Iranian Women Are Furious' Over Headscarf Death

 “They have been ignored for years and years,” she said.
 “That is why they are angry.
 Iranian women are furious now.”

-The spur for this latest explosion of outrage was the death this month of 22-year-old Mahsa Amini.
-The young woman was detained on Sept.
+Amini’s death spurred this latest explosion of outrage.
+She had been detained Sept.
 13 for allegedly wearing her hijab too loosely in violation of strictures demanding women in public wear the Islamic headscarves.
-She died three days later in police custody; authorities said she had a heart attack but hadn't been harmed.
+She died three days later in police custody; authorities said she had a heart attack but hadn’t been harmed.
 Her family has disputed that, leading to the public outcry.

 Protests started after her Sept.
 17 funeral, and have taken place in more than a dozen cities.
-According to a tally by The Associated Press based on statements from state-run and semiofficial media, at least 11 people have been killed, while a state TV anchor said the number is even higher.
 The Iranian government has pushed back, clashing with demonstrators and clamping down on internet access.

 Alinejad shares the outrage of the protesters; for more than a decade she has been an outspoken critic of the theocracy that rules the country and its control over women through the required wearing of the hijab and other measures.
 In 2014, she started My Stealthy Freedom, an online effort encouraging Iranian women to show images of themselves without hijabs.